 - Cut the cantaloupe in half and scoop out the seeds, discarding them.
 Slice each cantaloupe half into quarters and use a large spoon to scoop the fruit into a blender, discarding the skin.

-- Add the cucumber, shallots, basil, garlic, vinegar, lemon juice and salt to the blender.
+- Add the cucumber, shallots, basil, garlic, olive oil, vinegar, lemon juice and salt to the blender.
 Add a few twists of fresh ground black pepper.
 Puree until smooth.

 - Place soup in a large container with a tight lid and refrigerate overnight to allow the flavors to blend.
 Do not skip this step!